▸ About this calculator

 Cysteine HCl injection is available in the US at a concentration of 50 mg/mL.
 Osmolality: approximately 647 mOsm/kg (based on FDA NDA 210660 stability batch data; Exela Pharma Sciences / ELCYS).

-The standard dose is 40 mg/g of amino acids, consistent with the Anderson et al. 2022 precipitation limit equations.
-Some products (e.g., Nouress, ELCYS) specify lower recommended doses; the dose field in this calculator is editable to accommodate institutional practice.
+The typical dose is 40 mg/g of amino acids, however the dose field is editable to accommodate institutional practice.

-Cysteine supplementation raises the precipitation limit in the Anderson equations, allowing higher calcium and phosphate concentrations to be safely compounded.
+Cysteine supplementation raises the precipitation limit, allowing higher calcium and phosphate concentrations to be safely compounded.
 This is reflected in the Ca/Phos compatibility check when a cysteine dose is entered.

 Lipid Emulsions